yash-sharma1/docs-site/docs/list.md

 After an asset is issued, which costs a small fee, anyone can "propose" to all validators to list it against particular quote assets.
 Validators then vote to accept the proposal.
-A fee is charged to prevent network abuse and to incentivize voting.
+A deposit is taken to prevent network abuse.
 Once the proposal is accepted, the owner of the base asset can list the trading pair.

 ## The "List" transaction